AzureInnovationDay/Infra4AI/SecureAML.md

 > [!TIP]
 > The managed VNet is automatically provisioned when you create a compute resource.
 When allowing automatic creation, it can take around __30 minutes__ to create the first compute resource as it is also provisioning the network.
 If you configured FQDN outbound rules, the first FQDN rule adds around __10 minutes__ to the provisioning time.
 For more information, see [Manually provision the network](#manually-provision-a-managed-vnet).

-> [!IMPORTANT]
-> __If you plan to submit serverless Spark jobs__, you must manually start provisioning.
-For more information, see the [configure for serverless Spark jobs](#configure-for-serverless-spark-jobs) section.

 ### Azure portal]